 To avoid getting stale, worship evaluation must happen on an ongoing basis.
+These assessments should happen on a regularly, at least quarterly.
 Too often these conversations are based on personal preference.
 "I don't like the musical selections."
 "I'm not being fed by the messages."
 Assessments should be based on the purpose of worship.
 Here are three healthy questions for you and your worship leadership to discuss regularly.

 - 1. What are we great at?
 What needs to improve? - 2.
-Why do we do ?
+Why do we do?
 (Fill in the blank with any element of worship) - 3.
 What feedback are we getting from guests?